 Evaporation and Condensation:

 In our daily life, we find a different kind of substances.
 Either they are mixtures or pure substances.
 Mixtures are made up of two or more than two substances.
-Some of the mixtures are water soluble while some of them are not.
+Some mixtures are water-soluble while some of them are not.
 For example, the salt solution is a water-soluble mixture whereas a mixture of sand and iron nails is a water-insoluble mixture.
 The iron nails and sand mixture can be easily separated using magnetic separation methods.
 But in a salt solution, salt and water cannot be separated so easily.
 The separation techniques like condensation and evaporation are used to extract water and salt separately.

 - What is evaporation?

 - What is condensation?

 - Water Cycle